jbasko/hookery/docs/design_template.rst

   ``FirstProfile`` and ``SecondProfile`` both of which inherit from ``Profile``?

 * How to list all hooks available for a given class?

+* How is it ensured that class associated handlers cannot be registered after the class has been created?